Ergodic averages for sparse corners: Background in ergodic theory

 As explained in \cite[Lemma 1]{H09}, we can replace $[H_i]$ in the average by any F{\o}lner sequence in $\Z$.
 Combined with \cite[Lemma 1.1]{BL15}, this allows us to replace any $s'$ iterated limits by the single limit $\lim\limits_{H\to\infty}\E_{h\in[H]^{s'}}$.

 In the special case when $R:=R_1, \ldots, R_s$, we obtain the \textit{Host-Kra seminorm} of $R$ of degree $s$, denoted by

-and originally defined by Host-Kra in their groundbreaking work on norm convergence of multiple ergodic averages \cite{HK05a}.
-While Host-Kra seminorms predate box seminorms by several years, the latter appear more naturally in the context of multiple ergodic averages of commuting transformations and therefore occupy more prominent place in this work.
+and originally defined by Host and Kra in their groundbreaking work on norm convergence of multiple ergodic averages \cite{HK05a} {(an alternative proof of the latter result was given by Ziegler~\cite{Zi07}).} While the Host-Kra seminorms predate box seminorms by several years, the latter appear more naturally in the context of multiple ergodic averages of commuting transformations and therefore occupy more prominent place in this work.

 Sometimes, we may wish to emphasize the measure with respect to which the seminorm is defined; if so, we write $\nnorm{f}_{R_1, \ldots, R_s;\mu}$ and $\nnorm{f}_{s, R;\mu}$.
 For instance, if $\mu = \int \mu_x\; d\mu(x)$ is the ergodic decomposition of $\mu$ with respect to the joint action of $R_1, \ldots, R_s$, then we have the easy-to-derive formula